 Scholarships are available, primarily based on merit as demonstrated on the audition.
 Financial need is a secondary consideration.
 Requests for scholarship received after the application is processed or that do not contain the required scholarship information cannot be considered.

 Scholarship recipients ages 16 and older may also be eligible for a Service Award as part of their award package.
 Service Awards are valued at US$1,000 for approximately 10 hours of service per week.
-The award is made upon completion of the service hours at the end of the summer.
+The $1,000 Service Award is paid in advance of your 7 weeks of service and included in your total award amount, if applicable.
+Service award responsibilities that are not fulfilled for the entirety of the 7 weeks will impact future scholarship consideration at Meadowmount, and you will be billed for the $1000.
 For Service Award information, click here.

 Students that arrive late or depart early are not eligible for scholarships or service awards.